Red Sift’s email protocol configuration guide

 The problem with SPF macros

 The risk with SPF macros is that the majority of legacy email infrastructures do not support them, causing catastrophic deliverability issues.
 We know from technical studies and our own experience that only about 75% of SMTP servers get macros right.
+This is why organizations in 2026 increasingly adopt dynamic SPF management rather than relying on macros or manual flattening.

 If an email server does not support SPF macros, the behavior can vary as follows: